digitoimistodude/air-cookie/README.md

     'enabled'     => false, // it is advised to have categories disabled by default 'readonly'    => false, // user should have always control over categories 'title'       => 'Ads',
-    'description' => 'This site uses external services to display ads, and they might set some cookies.', // Check how to remove cookies from example below.
+    'description' => 'This site uses external services to display ads, and they might set some cookies.', ];
-  ];

   return $categories;